 1. The Philippians obeyed – In verse 12, Paul gives quite the compliment to the Philippians.

 He says that they “have always obeyed.”
-And they have obeyed whether not Paul was physically present with them.
+And they have obeyed whether or not Paul was physically present with them.
 That is the mark of true obedience.
 Many children may act obedient when their parent or teacher is present, but then when they are alone their behavior may be markedly different.
 A person who is truly obedient to God obeys no matter who is or isn’t watching.

 Application: Is your behavior different when others are around compared to when you are alone?
 If the answer is “yes,” then you also need to evaluate why that is the case.
 If you act one way in front of one group and another way in front of another group or by yourself, then most likely your motivation is wrong.
 It could be that you are motivated by a desire to please others or look good instead of wanting to please God.

 2. Work out your salvation with fear and trembling – The command here to “work out your salvation” goes back to verses 10-11.
-In those verses we saw that every person will one day bow the knee to Jesus and confess He is Lord.
+In those verses, we saw that every person will one day bow the knee to Jesus and confess He is Lord.
 This will either happen voluntarily now or if people refuse to bow themselves, then one day God will force them to.
 If a person is not saved judgment in hell will follow their forced acknowledgment of Christ.
 And that is why Paul says to “work out your salvation.”
 In other words, “make sure you are saved!”

-Application: Every believer should periodically perform self-examination.
+Application: Every believer should periodically perform a self-examination.
 Do not rely on a decision that you made when you were a child or raising your hand during an altar call.
 I do not mean that those decisions are not valid.
 Once a person is saved, he is always saved (John 10:27-30).
 However, many people are not saved and think they are (Matthew 7:21).
 Some people are living sinful and selfish lifestyles while saying, “I am safe.
 I prayed the salvation prayer.”
 Jesus said that “every good tree bears good fruit” (Matthew 7:17-18.)
 If you are saved, there should be fruit in your life.
 Do you have a love for God?
 Do you have a lifestyle of obedience?
 Do you have a passion for the lost?
 Is your life typified by hatred of sin and a desire for holiness?
 Are you repentant when you sin?
 These are just some of the questions you should ask yourself when you examine your spiritual condition.

 There is a test that we can give ourselves in 1 John 3:9, “No one born of God practices sinning.”
 So the test is “Am I practicing sin?”

-We should use this test to examine our own life to see where we fall short.
+We should use this test to examine our own lives to see where we fall short.
 Examine to see if our heart truly belongs to God.
 If we find that we are practicing sin, we must fall on our knees before God, repent, and STOP practicing sin.
 We could title this verse, “give yourself a spiritual self-exam.”

 So I would ask, have you given yourself the self-exam?
 Have you really looked hard at these Scriptures and evaluated your actions by them?